itisameerkhan/reactjs-learning/008. Let's Get Classy/README.md

 }
 ```

-In this above calling `setState` method and updating only the `count1` and without copying the entire state varaible using spred opeartor `(...)`.
+In this above calling `setState` method and updating only the `count1` and without copying the entire state variable using spread operator `(...)`.

 This is totally fine, Because `setState` only updates the object passed into it and it will not touch anything in the state variable